iot-Noob/API-Boiler-Plate/README.md

 # FastAPI Authentication Example
+FastAPI Authentication Example

-This project demonstrates how to use FastAPI with JWT for authentication and Argon2 for password hashing.
+This project demonstrates how to use FastAPI with JWT for authentication, Argon2 for password hashing, and Two-Factor Authentication (2FA) for enhanced security.
 The application includes endpoints for user login, signup, account update, and account deletion.

 ## Prerequisites